angulardart/site-angulardart/src/angular/guide/template-syntax.md

   </div>
 ```

-To set *many* inline styles at the same time, the `NgStyle` directive may be the better choice.
+To set *many* inline styles at the same time, the `NgStyle` directive might be the better choice.

 Try binding `ngStyle` to a key:value control [Map][].
 Each key of the object is a style name; its value is whatever is appropriate for that style.